Why should you keep an eye on Johnson Controls International plc (JCI)?

-Johnson Controls International plc (NYSE: JCI) is -6.86% lower on its value in year-to-date trading and has touched a low of $45.52 and a high of $69.60 in the current 52-week trading range.
+Johnson Controls International plc (NYSE: JCI) is -2.98% lower on its value in year-to-date trading and has touched a low of $45.52 and a high of $69.60 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The JCI stock was last observed hovering at around $59.84 in the last trading session, with the day’s loss setting it -0.23% off its average median price target of $70.50 for the next 12 months.
-It is also 31.48% off the consensus price target high of $87.00 offered by 22 analysts, but current levels are -2.78% lower than the price target low of $58.00 for the same period.
+The JCI stock was last observed hovering at around $58.51 in the last trading session, with the day’s gains setting it 3.58% off its average median price target of $71.50 for the next 12 months.
+It is also 28.63% off the consensus price target high of $87.00 offered by 22 analysts, but current levels are -7.05% lower than the price target low of $58.00 for the same period.

 Do You Know The Best Place To Find Gains In Volatile Markets?